Secure a database in SQL Data Warehouse

 - Granular Permissions let you control which operations you can do on individual columns, tables, views, schemas, procedures, and other objects in the database.
 Use granular permissions to have the most control and grant the minimum permissions necessary.
-The granular permission system is somewhat complicated and will require some study to use effectively.

 - Database roles other than db_datareader and db_datawriter can be used to create more powerful application user accounts or less powerful management accounts.
 The built-in fixed database roles provide an easy way to grant permissions, but can result in granting more permissions than are necessary.